Drive: the scifi comic

 drive: the scifi comic, more commonly referred to as simply Drive, is a weekly webcomic created by Dave Kellett.

 Drive began as a "Saturday Sci-Fi" storyline on the popular webcomic site, Sheldon.

 The strip is inked in shades of blue and is typically organized into several rows of panels per page.

 Plot synopsis

 Drive is a space opera that takes place in the year 2401.
-The strip tells the story of the second Spanish Empire — a galactic empire—and its war with a race called "The Continuum of Makers".

-The story follows the crew of the Machito, who have been press-ganged into a unique mission by an Emperor they despise.
-But their mission ripples out in ways neither they nor the Emperor could imagine, to impact the fate of both warring races.
+The strip tells the story of the second Spanish Empire—a galactic empire—and its war with a race called "The Continuum of Makers".
+The story follows the crew of the Machito, who have been press-ganged into a unique mission by an emperor they despise.
+As the storyline advances, their mission ripples out in ways neither they nor the Emperor could imagine, to impact the fate of both warring races.

 Characters

 Nosh: The Machito's Science Officer.
 Nosh is a Veetan (a burly, yet pacifistic Alien race) who learned to speak English while in Russia.

 Skitter: The Machito's Pilot.
 A small alien with amnesia—and a gift for guiding a ship through "pinched space" that could give the Empire an advantage in its war with the Continuum-achieved by sensing gravity wave movements through his mohawk head-crest.
 Nosh gave Skitter his working name.

 Fernando ('Nando) Cruz: The Machito's 14-year-old head of engineering, and member of "La Familia" (the Empire's Spanish Royal Family).

 Cuddow: A Fillipod (an insect-like race) from the planet Tesskil.
 Cuddow was the senior adviser to Tesskils leader.
 He joined the crew when he fled the planet during a Continuum attack.

 Captain Taneel: Described as an "unhappy grandmother captain," she is in charge of the Machito.

 Orla O'Malley: A xenobiologist assigned to the Machito by the Emperor, and also secretly a member of "La Familia".

 Emperor Cruz: Member of "La Familia" who committed regicide by killing his uncle to take up the throne.
 Commands the Human/Veetan empire and "La Grande y Felicissima Armada" (the Navy).

 Los Tres Primos: A trio of "La Familia" cousins who have rebelled against their upbringing and strive to bring equality to the downtrodden people of the Empire.
 They move in secret using a stolen ship- piloted by another member of Skitters' unknown species.